openstack/openstack-manuals/doc/config-reference/source/tables/sahara-domain.rst

    * - **[DEFAULT]**
      -
    * - ``proxy_user_domain_name`` = ``None``
-     - (StrOpt) The domain Sahara will use to create new proxy users for Swift object access.
+     - (String) The domain Sahara will use to create new proxy users for Swift object access.
    * - ``proxy_user_role_names`` = ``Member``
-     - (ListOpt) A list of the role names that the proxy user should assume through trust for Swift object access.
+     - (List) A list of the role names that the proxy user should assume through trust for Swift object access.
    * - ``use_domain_for_proxy_users`` = ``False``
-     - (BoolOpt) Enables Sahara to use a domain for creating temporary proxy users to access Swift.
+     - (Boolean) Enables Sahara to use a domain for creating temporary proxy users to access Swift.
 If this is enabled a domain must be created for Sahara to use.